aaronburt/guide-aaronburt/docs/install-nginx-proxy-manager.md

 ---

 :::danger
-Regardless of you installation choice, you must follow the Post-install setup to change the default username and password.
+Regardless of your installation choice, you MUST follow the Post-install setup to change the default username and password.
 You risk exposing your entire network to a threat actor if this is not changed.
 :::